ztbian-bzt/SPAFPN/Rebuttal to fNqL.md

 |C2f-Backbone-N|GD|6.1M|10.9|39.8\%|55.6\%|720|
 |C2f-Backbone-N|SPAFPN|3.7M|10.7|41.2\%|57.3\%|787|

-- ***4. As object detection is a well-established area, improving over state-of-the-art is important.
+- ***As object detection is a well-established area, improving over state-of-the-art is important.
 Can the SPAFPN improve current leading DETR frameworks (e.g., Deformable-DETR)?***

 **Reply:** Thank you for your excellent advice.
 We do need to apply SPAFPN to other models, especially DETR models, to verify its generality and portability.
 However, Deformable-DETR is not a real-time object detection domain and it takes a long time to train (325+ hours on NVIDIA Tesla V100 GPU).
 The performance of Deformable-DETR is as follows: